Reece Shearsmith: 2020–present

-In 2020, he received a nomination for the Laurence Olivier Award for Best Actor in a Supporting Role for his performance as The President and Jon in A Very Expensive Poison at The Old Vic.
+In 2020, he received a nomination for the Laurence Olivier Award for Best Actor in a Supporting Role for his performance at The Old Vic as "the President" and "Jon" in A Very Expensive Poison (a play adapted from the account by Luke Harding of the murder of Putin critic, Alexander Litvinenko).

-In 2021, he appeared as a contestant in the 4th series of The Great British Bake Off For Stand Up To Cancer.
+In 2021, he appeared as a contestant in the 4th series of The Great Stand Up to Cancer Bake Off.
 For his performance in Series 5 of Inside No. 9, Shearsmith received a nomination for Best Male Comedy Performance at the 2021 British Academy Television Awards.
 In December 2021, Shearsmith and Pemberton toured the UK as Inside No.9: An Evening With Reece Shearsmith and Steve Pemberton answering fan questions and share behind-the-scenes stories from the series.

 In April 2022, Shearsmith once again co-wrote and starred in the seventh series of Inside No. 9.
 The series premiered on 20 April 2022.
 In May 2022, Shearsmith starred as Peter in The Unfriend, alongside Frances Barber and Amanda Abbington.
 The play was written by Steven Moffatt and directed by Mark Gatiss.
 The play transferred to the West End in 2023.
 In September 2022, Shearsmith starred in Tom George's film See How They Run, where he played British film producer John Woolf.
 In 2023, Shearsmith starred as Professor Ware in Saltburn.

 On 3 May 2024, it was announced that Shearsmith and Pemberton would write and star in a stage adaptation of the series called Inside No. 9 Stage/Fright which opened at the Wyndham's Theatre in London's West End from 18 January 2025 for a limited run until 5 April.
 It was directed by Simon Evans.
 Tickets for the 85 shows were released on 8 May 2024.
-Due to the success of the London run, the show will tour the UK in autumn 2025.
+Due to the success of the London run, the show toured the UK in autumn 2025 with final shows at the Hammersmith Apollo from 2 January 2026 to 6 January.

 In 2025, Shearsmith was a contestant in the 20th series of Taskmaster, alongside Ania Magliano, Maisie Adam, Phil Ellis and Sanjeev Bhaskar.